MicrosoftDocs/power-platform/power-virtual-agents/advanced-entities-slot-filling.md

 ## Slot filling

 _Slot filling_ is a natural language understanding concept that means saving an extracted entity to an object.
-However, in Power Virtual Agents, slot filling means placing the extracted entity value into a variable.
+However, in Microsoft Copilot Studio, slot filling means placing the extracted entity value into a variable.

 We will continue to use the outdoor gear topic as an example, which is triggered by typing "I want to buy something" in the test chat.